• Home

 Kandy is located inland, pretty much bam smack in the middle of Sri Lanka.
 It is approximately 120 KM away from Colombo, and the drive from Colombo to Kandy will take 3 hours.
 If you’ve read some of my other Sri Lanka travel guides and tips, you’ll know that the fastest and easiest way to travel around Sri Lanka is by car, especially if you are short on time.

-Most hotels can help you to book a private car and driver – a one way transfer from Colombo to Kandy or Kandy to Colombo will cost you anywhere from 8,000 to 10,000 LKR (US$45 to $60).
+Most hotels can help you to book a private car and driver – a one way transfer from Colombo to Kandy or Kandy to Colombo will cost you anywhere from 10,000 to 12,000 LKR (the actual fare may be higher due to the currency devaluation and soaring fuel prices).
 Alternatively, you can take a train or bus if you are on a budget: read more about taking the train between Colombo and Kandy here.

 Where to stay in Kandy